1up-lab/OneupUploaderBundle/Resources/doc/events.md

 * `oneup_uploader.post_upload` Will be dispatched after a file has been uploaded and moved.
 * `oneup_uploader.post_persist` The same as `oneup_uploader.post_upload` but will only be dispatched if no `Orphanage` is used.

+In case you are using chunked uploads on your frontend, you can listen to:

+* `oneup_uploader.post_chunk_upload` Will be dispatched after a chunk has been uploaded (including the last and assembled one)

 Moreover this bundles also dispatches some special kind of generic events you can listen to.

 * `oneup_uploader.post_upload.{mapping}`